Sentence Curve Language Models: Experimental Details

 \subsection{Details of Datasets}

-In our NMT experiments, we use the IWSLT14 English–German and WMT14 English–German datasets.
+In our machine translation experiments, we use the IWSLT14 English–German and WMT14 English–German datasets.
 Data cleaning, tokenization, and byte-pair encoding (BPE) are performed using the Fairseq toolkit \cite{ott2019fairseq}, closely following the preprocessing pipelines adopted in prior works \cite{ye2023dinoiser, gao2024empowering}.
 After preprocessing, the IWSLT14 dataset contains approximately 160K/7K/7K sentence pairs for the train/validation/test splits, respectively, with a vocabulary size of 10K.
 The processed WMT14 dataset contains approximately 4.5M/3K/3K sentence pairs with a vocabulary size of 40K.
-For language modeling experiments based on the MDLM architecture, we use the LM1B dataset.
-All preprocessing steps follow the protocol described in \cite{sahoo2024simple}.
+For generic language modeling experiments, we use the LM1B dataset.
+All preprocessing steps follow the protocol described in MDLM paper \cite{sahoo2024simple}.
 Notably, we do not employ sentence packing during data loading.
 After preprocessing, the dataset contains approximately 30M training sentences and 300K evaluation sentences.
-Lastly, for semi-AR experiments, we use the WikiText-2 dataset, following the preprocessing procedure provided in a public implementation\footnote{https://github.com/chakki-works/chazutsu}.
-The resulting dataset contains approximately 2M training tokens with a vocabulary size of about 33K.